supernova576/easyrsa-manager/README.md

 # easyrsa-manager

-Detailed helper for generating and managing server certificates using Easy-RSA.
+Detailed helper for generating and managing server certificates using Easy-RSA by Openvpn.

 This repository contains `ynsjk_easyrsa.sh`, an interactive Bash script that: